MegaCorp-Inc/webapp/README.md

-# Assignment 2: Adding users api, continuos integration and setting up git
+# Assignment 2: Enhancing Users API, Continuous Integration, and Git Setup

-In this assignment, the goal is to add more api endpoints to the original api, that help in creating, retrieving, and updating users in Postgres api.
-We are also using github to maintain the project and create a continuous integration action.
+In this assignment, the primary objective is to expand the API functionality by introducing additional endpoints that facilitate the creation, retrieval, and modification of user data in the Postgres API.
+Concurrently, we are leveraging GitHub for project management and implementing continuous integration actions.

 ## Features

 ### Users Endpoints

-- Users endpoints consists of 3 operations - POST, GET, PUT
+- The Users endpoints encompass three fundamental operations: POST, GET, and PUT.
-- Users have unique usernames which are defined by emailID, i.e multiple users cannot have same email id.
+- Usernames are unique and are defined by email ID, ensuring that multiple users cannot share the same email ID.

 #### Create User

-- The POST API at `/v1/user` creates a new user and sends appropriate responses for missing fields `400`, invalid body `400`, and if username already exits `409`, and otherwise internal server error if something else goes wrong `500`.
+- The POST API at /v1/user initiates the creation of a new user and provides relevant responses for different scenarios:
+  - Responds with 400 for missing fields or an invalid body.
+  - Responds with 409 if the username already exists.
+  - Handles other potential errors with an internal server error (500).

 #### Get self User

-- The GET API at `/v1/user/self` checks for basic authentication token using middleware and return user data if authorized else sends unauthorized message with `400` status code.
+- The GET API at /v1/user/self verifies the presence of a basic authentication token through middleware.
+  - If authorized, returns user data.
+  - If unauthorized, sends an unauthorized message with a 400 status code.

+#### Update self user

+- The PUT API at /v1/user/self checks for the presence of updatable fields along with an authentication token.
+  - If authorized, updates the user data accordingly.
+  - If unauthorized, sends an unauthorized message with a 400 status code.

 # Assignment 1: Building a Basic API with Node.js, Express, Sequelize, and PostgreSQL